 - Graphic Design: 70

-- Architecture, Art + Design, Industrial Design, and Landscape Architecture: overall band score of at least 6.5 in each individual component
+- Architecture, Art + Design, Industrial Design, and Landscape Architecture and Environmental Planning: overall band score of at least 6.5 in each individual component

 - International students with at least one year of full-time study at a four-year US college or university do not have to submit TOEFL and/or IELTS scores.